google/next-prediction/README.md

 If you find this code useful in your research then please cite

 ```
-@inproceedings{liang2019peekingfuture,
+@InProceedings{Liang_2019_CVPR,
+  author = {Liang, Junwei and Jiang, Lu and Carlos Niebles, Juan and Hauptmann, Alexander G. and Fei-Fei, Li},
-  title={Peeking into the Future: Predicting Future Person Activities and Locations in Videos},
+  title = {Peeking Into the Future: Predicting Future Person Activities and Locations in Videos},
-  author={Junwei Liang and Lu Jiang and Juan Carlos Niebles and Alexander G. Hauptmann and Li Fei-Fei},
-  booktitle={CVPR},
-  year={2019}
+  booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
+  month = {June},
+  year = {2019}
 }
 ```